PGScatalog/pgsc_calc/docs/how-to/AOU.rst

 The examples below assume you are running a Python 3 kernel in a Jupyter notebook on the All of Us workbench.

+.. note:: These instructions are a work in progress and are liable to change over time. `pgsc_calc` pipeline is not
+    optimized for this cloud environment and data, we are making improvements to the software for this use case.

 1. Prepare the genetic data
 ===========================